-In Year 9 and 10, Dance students continue their skill development through creative presentation and appreciation of Dance as an outlet for artistic expression.
+In this course Dance students continue their skill development through creative presentation and appreciation of Dance as an outlet for artistic expression.
 Students are provided with a rich context of a variety of units.
-These units include the exploration of Musical Theatre, Jazz, Contemporary, World Dance and Dance in Australia.
-Through these units students explore and study the history of the style, pioneers and notable works.
+These units include the exploration of Musical Theatre, Contemporary, World Dance and Dance in Australia.
+Through these units' students explore and study the history, importance and significance of the various styles.